Duron27/ArxLibertatis-android-port/README.md

+# This is a Mess right now. just playing around

 THIS REPO IS NOT OFFICIALLY SUPPORTED BY OPENMW IN ANY WAY!
 If you have questions please do not flood the openmw discord.